shey/shey/README.md

 ### Hi there

-My name is Shey and I'm a Backend Ruby on Rails Developer 👨‍💻 --
+My name is Shey and I'm a team-builder, backend Ruby on Rails developer and data wrangler 👨‍💻 --
 * I make Rails apps faster 🚀 and more reliable 💪,
 * build monitoring and alerting systems 🕵️,
-* and speed-up data pipelines ⚡️.
+* speed-up data pipelines ⚡️,
+* automate processes 🤖.